 We enjoyed a remarkable season in 2008 with our U11s picking up the North Area League & Cup winning 14 out of 15 matches played.
 They also beat Ealing to become Middlesex County Cup winners.
 Our Saturday 2nd XI clinched promotion from division 3 as they took the runners up spot and both our Sunday teams won promotion with our 1st XI going up as champions.
 2011 was another successful year as our Saturday 3rd XI gained promotion as champions to division one.
 Our Saturday 2nd XI also gained promotion division one.

-In 2018 our junior section had it's best season to date.
-Our girls section grew to over 40 members with the junior section as whole passing the 300 members mark for the first time.
+In 2018 the newly established girls section grew to over 40 members with the junior section as a whole passing the 300 members mark for the first time.
 The U15's and U10's won Division 1 league titles.
 The U15's won the West Area Cup, with the U17's winning the Middlesex Youth Cup and the U12's rounding off a fine season by becoming County Champions.
-We currently have eight boys and one girl at Middlesex County.
+The club was by now also supplying a steady crop of players to representative cricket.

-The senior section also enjoyed success in 2018 with our 1st XI winning 16 out of 18 games to become Middlesex Championship Division 1 winners.
-This will see them return to the Middlesex County League in 2019.
+The senior section also enjoyed success in 2018 with our 1st XI winning 16 out of 18 games (a league record) to become Middlesex Championship Division 1 winners.
+This saw them return to the Middlesex County League in 2019.

 In 2019 the junior section had it's best season ever.
 6 league trophies and 2 cups were won.
 The U10A's and U11A's winning their leagues, the U14's, U15A's, U15B's & U17's completed a clean sweep of league titles in the U14-U17 age groups.
 For good measure the U15A's won the area cup, and the U17's won the Middlesex U17 Youth Shield.
 To round off a successful season for the club the U19's won the U19 Club T20 shield to make it 9 trophies across all playing sections of the club.